 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Nick Brown.
-A US Pacific Northwest native, Nick is currently living in St. Kitts.
-Nick has been a REEF member since 2004 and has since conducted 138 surveys.
-He is a member of the PAC Advanced Assessment Team.
-Here's what Nick had to say about REEF:
+This month we highlight Valerie Lyttle.
+Valerie joined REEF in 2004 and has conducted 437 surveys.
+She is a member of REEF's Pacific Advanced Assessment Team.
+Here's what she had to say about REEF:

 What inspires you to complete REEF surveys?

 I like knowing that I’m contributing to a large database and that others may benefit as a result.
 Seeing how dive sites and critters change from times of day, seasons of the year, etc. keep me going.
 Even surveys from winter dives where few species are noted have value, as it helps illustrate trends.
 I love being able to “speak fish” & be a critter geek with like-minded people.

 Do you dive close to where you live, and if so, what is the best part about diving there?

 I dive locally because otherwise I’d only get to dive once a year or two otherwise!
 I think it’s important to practice stewardship of your local waters and sites on whatever level you are able; every bit counts.
 My favorite local site is Redondo (Highline MaST Pier) for several reasons; it’s close, it never disappoints, and it’s diveable just about any time.
 Many of my “firsts” were there; my first Six Gill shark, my first Big Skate, the only Pacific Electric Ray and Mola Mola sightings I’ve ever had, my first Grunt Sculpin, my first Giant Pacific Octopus (or GPO, as we call it here), my first Stubby Squid.
 This is a site for all abilities and there are interesting things to see at every depth.